gemseo/gemseo/docs/user_guide/concepts/formulations/bilevel_bcd.md

-which is explicitly denoted by the dependence of $f$ and $g_i$ to $\Psi(x, z)$, meaning that the couplings are recomputed and not fixed during sub-optimization conversely to the previous [bi-level formulation][the-bi-level-formulation].
+which is explicitly denoted by the dependence of $f$ and $g_i$ to $\Psi(x, z)$, meaning that the couplings are recomputed and not fixed during sub-optimization conversely to the previous [bi-level formulation][concept-the-bi-level-formulation].
 While MDA 1 and 2 may not be theoretically necessary, in practice they allow to respectively compute more relevant initial coupling values for the BCD loop